sourabhajoshi/vue-exercises/06_Computed_Properties/06_Computed_Propertie.md

 **Writable Computed Property**

 A writable computed property in Vue is, A computed value that has both a getter (to read) and a setter (to write).
-It is useful when you want two-way binding (e.g., input fields).
-It allows you to modify one or more reactive states indirectly via a single computed value.
+It is useful when you want two-way binding (e.g., input fields).It allows you to modify one or more reactive states indirectly via a single computed value.

 Think of it like a wrapper around multiple values where writing to it updates the underlying state.